isomerpages/csa-sicw1/_media/media-accreditation.md

 iv.
 If the representative(s) is(are) not able to attend the event, the organiser must be notified as early as possible.
 Failure to inform the organisers of non-attendance may result in future accreditation requests being refused.

 v.
-All successful applicants will be issued an email confirmation with accompanying terms and conditions.
-There will be an attached e-pass with your name, organization and USN (unique serial number) for access to media events / press conferences. **NO MEDIA PASS WILL BE ISSUED WITHOUT PROPER DOCUMENTATION.**
+All successful applicants will be issued an email confirmation with accompanying terms and conditions. **NO MEDIA PASS WILL BE ISSUED WITHOUT PROPER DOCUMENTATION.**

 vi.
 If an applicant does not receive an email five (5) working days after registration, he/she is requested to contact the representatives stated below.